 You don’t have to worry about slip ups on your floor, as the exposed stones in the concrete act as a skid resistant coating across the application.
 This makes it perfect for pool surrounds, alfresco areas, driveways, decks and garden terraces.

-For commercial properties, exposed aggregate is a great option for carparks and pathways, while also having it honed for use across lobbies, shopping centres, and office halls.
+For commercial properties in Perth, exposed aggregate is a great option for carparks and pathways, while also having it honed for use across lobbies, shopping centres, and office halls.

 Exposed aggregate is about 80% cheaper than other natural stones like marble and slate.
 While there are other options that are more affordable, the benefits of having an exposed finish installed for your project over a cheaper material are vast.